dansmyers/IntroToCS-2020/Examples/4-Functions/function_practice.md

 ### Live and Let Die

-Write a function called `n_sided_die` that takes a parameter `n` as input and simulates rolling an `n` sided die by returning a random value in the range [1, `n`].
+Write a function called `n_sided_die` that takes a parameter `n` as input and simulates rolling an `n`-sided die by returning a random value in the range [1, `n`].